rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 correspond to that element in the data structure, even though the memory doesn’t belong to that structure.
-This is called a *buffer overread* and can lead to security vulnerabilities if an attacker is able to manipulate the index in such a way as to read data they shouldn’t be allowed to that is stored after the data structure.
+This is called a *buffer overread* and can lead to security vulnerabilities if an attacker is able to manipulate the index in such a way as to read data they shouldn’t be allowed to that is складd after the data structure.

 To protect your program from this sort of vulnerability, if you try to read an